“Father, my father, why hast Thou forsaken me” (Ps. 22, 2-3; Mt. 27,46; Mc. 15,34)

-Balint (1968) discussed in his book about the basic fault three different levels of mental functioning, which can be helpfull in understanding the creative development of Leonardo.
+Balint (1968) discussed in his book about the basic fault three different levels of mental functioning, which can be helpful in understanding the creative development of Leonardo.

-• The first one is about the oedipal way of functioning, where there are next to the child two other objects.
-There the quality of the relationships is triadic.
-In this area the patient can take in an interpretation.
+• The first one is about the Oedipal way of functioning, where there are two other objects next to the child.
+There, the quality of the relationships is triadic.
+In this area the patient can be open to an interpretation.
 It is the area of mentalized representations.

 • The second one is the area of the basic fault, in that case there is next to the child only one other object, there the relations are dyadic.
-The patient is not able to take in interpretations.
+The patient is unable to be open to interpretations.
 It is the area of unmentalized representations.
-In that case the child will either invest in himself (philobatic) and not in the other, or in the other (ocnophilic) and not in himself.
-It is focusing ór on the autonomy ór on the relatedness.
+In that case, the child will either invest in himself (philobatic) and not in the other, or in the other (ocnophilic) and not in himself.
+It is focusing either on the autonomy or on the relatedness.

-• The third one is the area of creation, in that case there is no other gratifying object for the child than the child himself.
+• The third one is the area of creation.
+In that case, there is no other gratifying object available for the child than the child itself.
 It is the area of being detached.
-The child is trying to create from his inside a more satisfying relation with the external world than external object can give.
+The child is trying to create from his inside a more satisfying relationship with the external world than external object can give.
 He is doing this by creating art or scientific efforts but also by creating illnesses or pathology.
-No object, no object-relation and by that no transference.
-There are no relations with persons only with functions in this area.
+No object, no object-relation and by that, no transference.
+There are no relationships with people, only with functions in this area.
 Traditional psychoanalytic technique is of no use.
-In the area of creation there are no objects but we know also that for some time the subject was not completely alone.
+In the area of creation, there are no objects, but we know also that for some time Leonardo was not completely alone.
 Balint states that we don’t have adequate words to describe that ‘somethings’ that were there when the subject was not completely alone.
-He proposes the term ‘pre-object’ and he is comparing it with Bion’s alpha and beta elements, and alpha function.
-Those pre-objects are so primitive that they are not ‘organized’ or a ‘whole’.
-Only after the work of creation has succeeded in making them ‘organized’ or a ‘whole’ can a proper, verbal or Oedipal, interaction between them and external objects take place.
+He proposes the term ‘pre-object’, and he is comparing it with Bion’s alpha and beta elements, and alpha function.
+Those pre-objects are so primitive that they are not ‘organized’ or not ‘a coherent whole’.
+Only after the work of creation has succeeded in making them ‘organized’ can a verbal or Oedipal interaction between them and external objects take place.
 Balint is explicitly mentioning Leonardo da Vinci talking about the area of creation.

-As always it is about the going together of Love and Hate, about Creativity and Destructivity.
+As always, it is about the joining of Love and Hate, of Creativity and Destructivity.
 That is what matters in the art world and in the world of the psychoanalysis.

 I would like to conclude this story with Freud quoting Leonardo da Vinci at the end of his study about Leonardo.
 Freud uses this quote at the end of his book about Da Vinci (1910).
-The quote is about nature in general, but Freud applies it to human nature or what we would call it today to the ‘mind’ or inner world.
+The quote is about nature in general, but Freud applies it to human nature or what we would call today the ‘mind’ or ‘inner world’.
 He points out that lots of things are stored in our mind that cannot and will not be reflected in memories.
 In short, we discover the beginning of Freud’s vision on the unconscious summarized in this quote.

 * One of the causes of the unconscious lies in the fact that certain events fall outside the communication between the individual and its surroundings because certain aspects of the interaction have not or not adequately been represented in cognitive or affective perspective by the other person.

-* Another cause can be that the truth resembles the developing child’s fantasy too much, at these moments fantasizing gets blocked (compare to what we said earlier regarding the Deferred Action concept).
-It is necessary to repress because the mentioned event still cannot be represented as affective and cognitive schemas and therefore cannot be included in the experience.
-Incomprehensible events remain in an incomprehensive status as if they were sleeping dogs (the repression is successful) until nachträglich the sleeping dogs are woken up by a specific event that is associated to the initial event (the return of the repressed).
+* Another cause can be that the truth resembles the developing child’s fantasy too much, at these moments fantasizing gets blocked (compared to what we said earlier regarding the Nachträglichkeit concept).
+It is necessary to repress because the mentioned event still cannot be represented as an affective and cognitive schema and therefore cannot be included in the experience.
+Incomprehensible events remain in an incomprehensive status as if they were sleeping dogs (the repression is successful) until, nachträglich, the sleeping dogs are woken up by a specific event that is associated to the initial event (the return of the repressed).

-This dynamic unconsciousness needs to be differentiated from what Fonagy calls the ‘Nonconsciousness’ and what Sandler calls the descriptive or procedural unconsciousness.
+This dynamic unconsciousness needs to be differentiated from what Fonagy calls the ‘Nonconsciousness’, and what Sandler calls the ‘descriptive or procedural unconsciousness’.
 The latter deals with experiences that are procedurally stored in our brain outside the verbal mediation.
-This procedural unconsciousness needs context depending passwords to be able to be retrieved.
+This procedural unconsciousness needs context dependent passwords to be able to be retrieved.

-Sexuality principally belongs from the start to the domain of the unmentalized procedural unconsciousness, which does not mean however that there are no sexual problems to which Freud’s psychodynamics are not applicable, but … desire never extinguishes.
+From the start, sexuality principally belongs to the domain of the unmentalized procedural unconsciousness, which does not mean, however, that there are no sexual problems to which Freud’s psychodynamics are not applicable, but … desire is never extinguished.